OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:2

-But the word of the Lord came to Shemaiah the man of God, saying,
+However, a message from the Lord came to Shemaiah, the man of God, saying,

 ---